 - Amazing personality.
 Kids with ADHD are usually very charismatic.

 - Boundless energy.
-A child with ADHD will probably be the fastest kid with the most energy in the room, making him great at helping around the house, great at sports and fun to be around.
+A child with ADHD will probably be the fastest kid with the most energy in the room, making him great at helping around the house, great at sports, and fun.

 - Tenacious.
-My ADHD kid never ever gives up, it fascinates me how he will stay on the monkey bars until his hands bleed, rather than admit defeat.
+My ADHD kid never gives up.
+It fascinates me how he will stay on the monkey bars until his hands bleed rather than admit defeat.
 It’s the thing I most admire in him.

 - Daring, There is no tree too high to climb or no height too high to jump from.
 The scary part of parenting a child with ADHD!